SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Description: This function opens the file in read mode using file handle, parameters used: Filename and File Handle are the 2 parameters that are used

 Function Name: closePageFile()
-Author: Rashmi Venkatesh Topannavar
+Author: Suhas Palani
-Description: This function closes the opened page file.
-Parameters:  File Handle
+Description: The opened page file is closed using this method.
+Parameters Used:  File Handle :fHandle

 Function Name: destroyPageFile()
 Author: Rashmi Venkatesh Topannavar